jllcalorio/data-analysis-in-python-for-complete-beginners/content/intermediate/import_functions.md

 **Import specific functions**

-From a package, import the functions we want
+From a package, we import only the functions we want.

 Why we do not import all the functions inside a package?